blackshadow223/rock-paper-scissor/README.md

 # rock-paper-scissor

 Welcome to ~~testing~~ learning grounds for Rock Paper Scissor using Javascript by yours truly.
 Here, I have come again to flex my skills of web development that I just so happened to pick up thanks to TOP.
-As you are already, this is my **third** project on TOP to demonstrate the skills I *should* have acquired after all the intense training TOP made me go through.
+As you are already aware, this is my **third** project on TOP to demonstrate the skills I *should* have acquired after all the intense training TOP made me go through.

 Let us see whether I live up to the expectations or not.